Dark Tales on Tap

 He was committed to his muse.
 And why not?
 Had they not shared 1000 stories?
 Created people?
 Worlds?
 Gods?
-Had she not given him a life richer than any he’d hoped for, had he worked for a company or gotten a job?
+Had she not given him a life richer than any he’d hoped for?
+Had he ever worked for a company or gotten a job?

-So he sat in the place where he knew, one day he would die, surrounded by his volumes of his work, and those his peers.
-His awards.
-A fan’s standout letter claiming his words changed her life.
-A framed note from an old teacher insisting he had no talent.
-In many ways, that letter gave him more pleasure than any of the awards or acclamations.
+So he sat in the place where he knew, one day he would die, surrounded by volumes of his work, and those of his peers, his awards, a fan’s standout letter claiming his words changed her life, a framed note from an old teacher insisting he had no talent.
+In many ways, that letter gave him more pleasure than any of the honors or acclamations.